 Click Import, locate the contacts file you want to import, and then click Open.
 The new contacts should appear in your Contacts folder.

 If you can't find the contacts file you want to import, search online to learn more about the app that created the contacts and what file formats it exports.
 You might need to export contacts from the program before you can import them into Contacts.

 When a message appears telling you that the contacts import process has completed, click OK, and then click Close.

 When you export from Contacts, you can choose between two file types: .csv and .vcf.

 On the toolbar, click Export, and then click one of the following formats:

 CSV (Comma Separated Values).
-This is a generic file format used for exporting or importing information to and from databases or spreadsheets.
+This format is a generic and common file format, used by lots of apps, especially databases or spreadsheets.

 Click Export, select a folder where you want to store your contacts in the new format, and then click OK.